Working Girls (1986 film): Plot

 Molly is sent to run errands to pick up a number of items from a drugstore for the girls in the brothel.
 After, Lucy demands that Molly work overtime that night.
 Molly meets with Neil, a shy teacher and regular client who gifts her one of his shirts she had previously complimented him on.
 Despite their transactional sex, Molly and Neil appear to have a platonic friendship, as Molly tries to help coach him on how to treat the women he goes on dates with.
 During the night shift, Molly again engages in a threesome with a male client and Mary, a new hire who lacks confidence and is uncomfortable with the profession.
 Lucy angrily returns to the brothel after finding that the phone lines were left on hold by another employee, April.

 Paul, a musician client who wishes to see Molly outside of the brothel, visits for an appointment with her.
-During their sexual encounter, Paul belittles Molly, calling her a whore.
+During their sexual encounter, Paul asks she meet him in public, when Molly declines he belittles her and calls her a whore.
 The encounter upsets Molly, and she asks Lucy if she can leave, but Lucy informs her she has already made another appointment for Molly with another regular, Elliot, a wealthy fine furniture dealer.
 During a subsequent staff meeting, Lucy chastises Mary for talking to her child on the phone during a family emergency, in front of clients.
-Molly and Elliot have sex, and he offers to provide her with enough money to leave the brothel if she should meet him in public.
-Molly keeps his business card, and after her shift ends, she informs Lucy she is quitting the brothel.
+Molly and Elliot have sex, he offers to provide her with enough money to leave the brothel if she should meet him in public, she stalls him.
+Exausted, after her shift ends, Molly informs Lucy she is quitting the brothel.
+Lucy, who has fired Mary and is short-staffed, tries to keep Molly from leaving, to no avail.
+Molly deposits the money she had been saving, buys flowers for her girlfriend and rides home.

 Cast

 Production

 The film was the second feature film directed by Lizzie Borden.
-Working Girls depicts the world of prostitution, maintains some of the stylistic and thematic features of her debut, but is more mainstream in its approach.
+Working Girls depicts the world of prostitution, and maintains some of the stylistic and thematic features of her debut, but is more mainstream in its approach.
 The film was inspired by some of the women who participated in the making of Born in Flames, who coincidentally supported themselves through prostitution.
 Although Working Girls addresses the subject of prostitution in great detail, Borden prefers the film to be discussed as a narrative fiction film rather than as a documentary.
 The film was intended to be a "backstage" look at prostitution.